CrowCpp/Crow/docs/guides/streaming.md

 Stopping the server aborts active streams: the provider is released, the completion handler reports `clean == false` exactly once, and a late `#!cpp end()` from an application thread is a safe no-op release.
-Providers and handlers should not throw; an exception that escapes is logged and treated as an abort.
+Providers and handlers should not throw; a provider exception that escapes before a result is reported is logged and treated as an abort, and an exception that escapes the completion handler is logged and swallowed (the transfer has already finished).

-A response belongs to the connection once `#!cpp end()` has been called: calling any setter, `#!cpp write()`, or a second `#!cpp end()` on it after that point is not supported.
+A response belongs to the connection once `#!cpp end()` has been called: a second `#!cpp end()` is a latched no-op, and calling any setter or `#!cpp write()` after that point is not supported.
+Build the response, providers included, inside the route handler: after the handler returns with the response deferred, the connection (and worker shutdown) may access it concurrently, and the only operations safe to call from any thread are `#!cpp end()`, `#!cpp end(body)`, `#!cpp is_completed()`, and `#!cpp is_alive()`.